cdl-geneseo/geneseo-dictionary/B/Bart-Lesson.md

 # Bart Lesson

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bart Lesson

 Created by  Zachary Arthur, last modified by  Unknown User (kla8) on Nov 20, 2012

 n.
 Long over-complicated lecture, panic response of education majors putting everything they know into one class; &quot;I just gave a bart lesson on writing persuasive paragraphs.&quot; S95 NN-No changeObs.
 2012 -K. Andryshak